dewaldr/robot7/content/project/leanCNC/leanCNC-base.md

 ## Materials

 I decided to build the base out of steel because it is my favourite material to work with and would, provided I was careful, give me a strong, stable & light structure to build the rest of the machine on.
+The wall thickness of the steel tubing is actually not that important, but I chose the thicker 2mm version as it is easier to weld with a stick welder.

-- 2x38x76mm rectangular steel tubing
+- 2x38x76mm (1½x3inch) rectangular steel tubing
 - 2x38x38mm rectangular steel tubing
 - 4x38x38mm flat steel
 - 4 x M10 hex nut

+**Note:** 38x76mm = 1½x3inch

 ## Cutting